1 Dead After 6.4 Magnitude Earthquake Strikes Puerto Rico

 The U.S. Geological Survey (USGS) reports the 6.4 magnitude earthquake struck at 4:24 a.m. about five miles south of the city of Indios.

+Puerto Rico governor Wanda Vázquez Garced declared a state of emergency Tuesday morning.
+There are currently 255 displaced people in southern Puerto Rico as a result of the earthquake, according to the governor’s office.

 The island has experienced over 400 earthquakes since December 28, when a 4.7 magnitude quake struck in the same region.
 Eleven of the earthquakes since then were higher than 4.0, according to the USGS.
 Tuesday’s quake was the most severe since Dec.
 28. At least eight other people have been injured in building collapses, according to the AP.
-USGS says there is currently no threat of tsunami.
+USGS says there is currently no threat of tsunami — though some municipalities along the southern coast began evacuating out of fear, according to Puerto Rico’s emergency management office.

 Earlier USGS reports indicated Tuesday morning’s earthquake was a magnitude 6.6, but the number has since been adjusted to 6.4.
 Now the island faces likely aftershocks of magnitude 3 or higher in the coming week, USGS says.